espressif/esp-dev-kits/esp32-s3-lcd-ev-board/factory/README.md

 # IDF Patch

-The [patch](./patch/release5.0_psram_octal_120m.patch) is intended to achieve best perfermance of RGB LCD by using **PSRAM Octal 120MHz** feature.
-The patch is only used for the branch **release/v5.0** of ESP-IDF.
+The [patch](./patch/release5.0_psram_octal_120m.patch) is intended to achieve the best performance of RGB LCD by using the **PSRAM Octal 120 MHz** feature.
+The patch is only used for the **release/v5.0** branch of ESP-IDF.
+For the **master** branch, the PSRAM Octal 120 MHz feature can be directly used by enabling the `IDF_EXPERIMENTAL_FEATURES` option.

-**Note: The feature of PSRAM Octal 120MHz has temperature risk and cannot guarantee it works normally above 65 degrees celsius.**
+**Note: The PSRAM Octal 120 MHz feature has temperature risks and cannot guarantee normal functioning with a temperature higher than 65 degrees Celsius.**

 Please make sure your IDF project is clean (use `git status` to check), then the patch can be applied by following commands:

 ```
 cd <root directory of IDF>
-git apply <path of the patch>/release5.0_psram_octal_120m.patch # Nothing return if success
+git apply --whitespace=fix <path of the patch>/release5.0_psram_octal_120m.patch # Nothing return if success
 git status      # Check whether the operation is successful, the output should look like below:

 HEAD detached at f315986401